 One of the things we know about bean to cup machines, not least from running this website for years, is that when people taste freshly made coffee it tastes so much better than instant.
 That’s not to bash instant coffee – it’s got its place on the kitchen counter of millions of homes that don’t enjoy coffee enough to invest in something better.

 As a result of that step up in quality, there’s a good number of people that find they quite enjoy black coffee, whereas before it wasn’t the case that they’d even consider it.
-Typically, a cup of coffee without milk added contains just three or four calories, so it’s easy to see how that’s an easy change with a bean to cup coffee machine that might not be so easy with instant.
+Typically, a cup of coffee without milk added contains just a few calories, so it’s easy to see how that’s an easy change with a bean to cup coffee machine that might not be so easy with instant.

 Behavioural change is a much more constructive way to lose weight that trying to find a secret diet – quite simply that’s similar to buying magic beans – it’s just not a real thing.